Find the guide for your citation standard.

-Pick the standard you were cited under for a plain-English explainer: what's at stake, which sub-codes are most common, typical owners, and the evidence OSHA expects.
-Or upload your citation PDF for a full action packet.
+Pick the standard you were cited under for a plain-English explainer on common citation items, likely abatement work, proof OSHA usually expects, and where the packet helps.
+Or upload your citation PDF for the full packet.

 Construction · 29 CFR 1926